Authentication

 with multiple tokens separated by a comma.

-The Buf CLI will find the correct authentication token for each remote address.
+The Buf CLI finds the correct authentication token for each remote address.

 You can set BUF_TOKEN